- When is The Day of Syn?

 - Where is The Day of Syn?

-Regretably it does not extend from London to France, nor Wales, the Carribean or the New World, which also make appearances in the novels!
+Regretably it does not extend to London or France, nor Wales, the Carribean or the New World, which also make appearances in the novels!

 - Who are The Day of Syn Society?

-The event also features invited reënactors and performers who help enlarge the event in order to raise money for charities, plus local shops and stallholders on the day.
+The event also features invited reënactors and performers who help enlarge the event in order to raise money for charities, plus local shops, Inns and stallholders on the day.

 - Why is The Day of Syn held?

 The society raises funds for St Peter and St Pauls church, and both local and national charities.

 In addition it keeps the memory of Doctor Syn alive.
 We do not “remember to forget”!